cube3power/atsd/installation/aws-emr-s3.md

 ATSD requires a license file when connected to an HBase cluster.

-Open **Admin > License** page and generate a license request.
+Open **Settings > License** page and generate a license request.

-Once the license file is processed by Axibase, start ATSD, open **Admin > License** page and import the license.
+Once the license file is processed by Axibase, start ATSD, open **Settings > License** page and import the license.

 ```sh
 ./atsd/atsd/bin/start-atsd.sh